nordnet/cordova-universal-links-plugin/README.md

 ## Supported Platforms
 - Android 4.0.0 or above.
-- iOS 8.0 or above.
+- iOS 9.0 or above.
 Xcode 7 is required.
 To build plugin with Xcode 6 - [read the instructions](#how-to-build-plugin-in-xcode-6) below.

+**iOS Note:** you can use this plugin in iOS 8 applications.
+It will not crash the app, but it also is not gonna handle the links, because this is iOS 9 feature.

 ## Documentation
 - [Installation](#installation)